johnpittman/js-node-util-request/README.md

 ## TODO

 - Utility to know if abort error
-- Custom error response formatting
+  - 'tryCatch' method extraction?
+  - Method to look at error info to determine error type?

 # Development